Wang Yifang

-Wang Yifang (王贻芳; born February 1963 in Jiangsu) is a Chinese particle and accelerator physicist.
+Wang Yifang (王贻芳; born February 1963) is a Chinese particle and accelerator physicist.
 He is director of the Institute of High Energy Physics (IHEP) of the Chinese Academy of Sciences in Beijing and known for contributions to neutrino physics, in particular his leading role (with Kam-Biu Luk) at Daya Bay Reactor Neutrino Experiment to determine the last unknown neutrino mixing angle θ 13 (see neutrino).